cmwarren/masters-project-public/README.md

 Levy, O., Søgaard, A., & Goldberg, Y. (2017).
 A Strong Baseline for Learning Cross-Lingual Word Embeddings from Sentence Alignments.
 In EACL.

-### Code & Data Dependencies ###
+### Data Dependencies ###
 Levy et al's code is available from:

 https://bitbucket.org/omerlevy/xling_embeddings/

-Their README instructions explain how to download the required datasets.
+Their README instructions explain how to download the required Bible and Europarl training corpora.

+### Code Dependencies ###

+In general, where there are dependencies on Levy et al's code, the necessary files have been duplicated into this repository.

 The following source directories are duplicated unaltered from Levy et al:

-* /xling_embeddings/word2vecf/
+* /xling_embeddings/eval_data/

 * /xling_embeddings/hyperwords/